-LAXFuel Corporation provides jet fuel for the planes at the airport and leases land at Los Angeles International Airport (LAX) and is a consortium composed of the airlines operating at LAX.
+LAXFuel Corporation is a consortium composed of the airlines operating at LAX that provides jet fuel for the planes at the airport and leases land at Los Angeles International Airport (LAX).

 The creation of LAXFUEL Corp. was a breakthrough in LAX history because it enabled the airlines to import jet fuel to the West Coast for the first time.
 It also let airlines take advantage of bonded fuel, which eliminated the import duty on international flights out of LAX.